joseph-bravo/practice-react-scss-todolist/README.md

 - User can search for tasks in search bar.
 - User's data is automatically saved in Local Storage.
   - If user doesn't have any previous data in Local Storage, loads default data from JSON array of Todo objects.
+- User can drag and drop todos to reorder them.
+  - If user is currently searching or is filtering list, the feature is disabled.

 ### Development